Skip to content

 Totem poles are awesome.
 Literally, whenever I visit British Columbia, I am in awe of these monuments carved from the trees of the Pacific Northwest.
 They can stand up to 18 metres tall, with masterful carvings of human, animal and supernatural creatures that tell stories of local families and history.

-In downtown Victoria, right near the harbour and Legislative buildings is small but mighty Thunderbird Park (named for the mythological bird-spirit) has several impressive totem poles from different Nations.
+In downtown Victoria, right near the harbour and Legislative buildings is small but mighty Thunderbird Park, named for the mythological bird-spirit.
+Out front, you’ll find several impressive totem poles from different Nations.
 These are mostly replicas of originals held inside the nearby Royal BC Museum for preservation, with some originals—all in beautiful colours.
-I feel this is a perfect spot to start your day exploring Victoria.
-And it’s free!
+A beautiful spot to start your day exploring Victoria.
+And it’s free.

 Hear Endangered Languages at Royal BC Museum